Best Garage Doors for Your Home

 - Extension springs stretch to provide lifting power for the garage door.
 They are typically made of spring steel and designed to be mounted above the horizontal track of the garage door.
 Look for springs that have a safety cable to prevent injury in case of accidental breakage.

+Different styles of door construction provide advantages in security, noise control and other feature benefits.
 Personalize your garage door to meet your family's needs by adding a garage door screen, windows, paint and more.

 - The configuration of your garage door refers to whether you need a single- or double-door arrangement.
 Install two single doors next to one another or one double door for a standard two-car garage.